 Belkharoev Khadzhimurad U.

 Saint Petersburg University of the State Fire Service of the EMERCOM of Russia named after Hero of the Russian Federation Army General E.N.
-Zinichev
+Zinichev;

-Saint Petersburg, Russian Federation;
+St. Petersburg, Russian Federation;

 Abstract: